Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 Harry Potter and the Temple of Doom.

-Tell me it’s not funny watching a midget carry a lamp like that.
+Tell me it’s not funny watching a little person carry a lamp like that.

 Also, this is Griphook, bringing Harry to his vault.
 Played by Verne Troyer in this film.
 Because this was before they were like, “Fuck it, just let Warwick play all the dwarf parts.”